AuthMe/AuthMeReloaded/docs/config.md

         # Should we display all other accounts from a player when he joins?
         # permission: /authme.admin.accounts
         displayOtherAccounts: true
-        # Ban ip when the ip is not the ip registered in database
-        banUnsafedIP: false
         # Spawn priority; values: authme, essentials, multiverse, default
         spawnPriority: 'authme,essentials,multiverse,default'
         # Maximum Login authorized by IP